IgorKrupenja/vscode-github-soft-theme/README.md

 # GitHub Soft Theme

 A modern light theme for [Visual Studio Code](http://code.visualstudio.com/) with lower saturation colors.
 Designed to be easy on the eyes.
 Based on [GitHub Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme).
-Other sources of inspiration are [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code), [Nord Light](https://marketplace.visualstudio.com/items?itemName=huytd.nord-light) and [Vitesse Theme](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse).
+Other sources of inspiration are [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code), [Nord Light](https://marketplace.visualstudio.com/items?itemName=huytd.nord-light), [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) and [Vitesse Theme](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse).

 The theme also offers a flatter UI with a uniform white color for editor, panel and sidebar backgrounds.

 ## Breaking changes ⚠️

-Theme name was changed slightly in version 1.0.0.
+Theme name was changed slightly in version 1.0.0 to fix a typo.
 This might require some settings changes, please have a look below [for details](#100).

 ## Installation